 It can sometimes be difficult to tell if your cat has hairballs or another health condition.
-Two health issues that often masquerade as hairballs are asthma and vomiting (for reasons other than hairballs).
+Two health issues that often mimic hairballs are asthma and vomiting (for reasons other than hairballs).

 However, you can look for some clues to help you figure out what might be going on with your cat.

-A cat that is wheezing will hunch down very low to the floor and stretch her head and neck out as she attempts to suck in more air.
+It can be difficult to distinguish between a cat that is coughing and a cat that is vomiting up a hairball.
+During an asthma attack, a cat will often hunch down very low to the floor and stretch her head and neck out as she attempts to suck in more air.

-If you see hair in the vomit, it’s likely that the vomiting is due to a hairball, especially if your cat isn’t acting overtly sick otherwise.
+Even if you see hair in your cat’s vomit, it may not be due to a hairball.
+On average, cats spend about 3.5 hours per day grooming, so there will often be some transient hair in their stomach.
 If your cat vomits and is acting ill (not eating, lethargic and/or also experiencing diarrhea) it might not be a simple hairball.

 It’s also possible for a cat that does have a hairball in her stomach to vomit without producing any hair, so a lack of hair in the vomit is not always indicative of what’s causing the vomiting.
 If your cat experiences repeated vomiting, it always warrants a visit to the veterinarian to investigate the cause.

 Regularly brushing your cat can help to reduce the amount of fur she ingests and hence, the incidence of hairballs.
 Long-haired cats that do not tolerate or benefit from brushing by their owners may benefit from regular clipping to reduce hair ingestion.